netizenorg/netizen.org/README.md

 # netizen.org
-our home on the Internet
+our home on our Internet 💻🎨❤️